Peterskirche, Vienna: The new building

 The Baroque high altar was created by Antonio Galli Bibiena and his Bolognese workshop (construction) and Martino Altomonte (1657–1745) (altarpiece).
 The altarpiece portrays the Healing of the Lame by St. Peter and St. John in Jerusalem.
 The same artist also painted the altarpiece in the side chapel of the Holy Family.
 The small painting of the Immaculate Conception above the high altar is by the 19th century artist Kupelwieser.
 The shrines in the side chapels of the Holy Family and St. Michael contain martyrs from Roman catacombs, donated by Cardinal Kollonitz in 1733.
 They were clothed in this period and placed in the glass coffins.

-The gilded pulpit is a by Matthias Steinl (1726) with on top of the canopy a representation of the Holy Trinity.
+The gilded pulpit is a work by Matthias Steinl (1726) having, on top of the canopy, a representation of the Holy Trinity.
 Opposite the pulpit there is a gold-and-silver representation of the Martyrdom of St. John of Nepomuk, sculpted by Lorenzo Mattielli.
 On top of it is a statue of The Mother of God.

 Over the years, the paintings had become darker, and the interior began to take on a grey appearance.
 From 1998 to 2004, the church underwent a renovation, which returned the paintings to their original colouring and brightness.